Lawmakers consider major decisions to shape future of FAA

 This nomination comes at the same time that Congress is negotiating funding plans for the FAA’s next 5 years.
 Leaders say that money is critical to addressing the agency’s challenges.

-The House and the Senate are still trying to reconcile differences in their 5 year funding bills.
+The House and the Senate are still trying to reconcile differences in their five-year funding bills.

-Senator Tammy Duckworth says prolonging passage of that funding plan has consequences.
+Senator Tammy Duckworth says prolonging the passage of that funding plan has consequences.

 “It means fewer pilots and fewer air traffic controllers and fewer maintenance workers in aviation, longer delays,” Duckworth.